 Bill Cary provides employment law counsel to avoid conflict and to guide employers through difficult transitions, whether systemic or specific.
 He also has extensive experience in litigation and mediation, especially in employment and environmental disputes.

-Bill has nearly 40 years of experience counseling employers through difficult employment decisions while complying with the plethora of employment related laws.
+Bill has over 40 years of experience counseling employers through difficult employment decisions while complying with the plethora of employment related laws.
 He has extensive experience in employment contracting issues, including non-competition and non-solicitation drafting and litigation, and employment practices audits.
 Bill also has planning and litigation experience in FLSA executive compliance issues.

 Having previously served as general counsel of the North Carolina Department of Environment and Natural Resources, Bill has a comprehensive understanding of the agency’s methods, practices, procedures and personnel.
 He has extensive experience in compliance planning and litigation, especially CWA issues and emerging coastal management practices.